 In response to the coronavirus pandemic, Arcadia University developed an All-Modes Ready plan to continue providing quality academic and social experiences for students.

 About All-Modes Ready

-The All-Modes Ready approach enables Arcadia to teach online classes as well as All-modes classes where some students are in person and others are learning remotely.
-This approach allows us to adapt depending on the circumstances and the preferences of students and faculty.
-Our instructional and student engagement efforts will continue to rest on four connected probabilities, illuminated by our COVID-19 scenario planning process:
+The All-Modes Ready approach enables Arcadia to teach All-modes classes where most students are in person and some are learning remotely.
+Some classes will still be offered online and a small number of classes will be in person without a remote option.
+Our instructional and student engagement efforts will continue to rest on updated information related to Health and Safety.

 When learning online, creating a routine or structure for yourself will help you stay grounded, connect to your course experiences, and succeed.
 This includes scheduling your days, adopting studying and test-taking strategies, learning how to best work in groups, staying engaged and motivated, and practicing self care.

 Try to keep to your set schedule.
 If you usually wake up at 9 a.m. every day, continue to do so.
 Do your classwork at the time you normally would, or the time you would normally have that class.
 This makes it feel like you are still following a normal routine!”

 — Haley Bibey ’21, Biology (Pre-Medicine) major, Spanish minor